Chengwen/medguide-ai/REPORT_OUTLINE.md

 - Dynamic follow-up.
 - Structured summarization.
 - Risk explanation.
-- Optional LLM-generated triage summary through the OpenAI Responses API.
+- Optional LLM-generated triage summary through the OpenRouter OpenAI-compatible API with model `minimax/minimax-m2.5:free`.

 The current implementation keeps LLM use optional.
 When an API key is configured, prompt engineering is used for flexible summary generation while rule-based safety constraints remain in control.